 The discovery and pre-clinical development of new drug products is a growing challenge for biopharmaceutical industry for at least three main reasons.
 First, there are more refined technologies to scrutinize the biology of a new drug product.
 The more data are collected, the higher the risk of false discovery leading to costly investments.
 The statistics and data science expertise at Pharmalex allows to extract the relevant information using optimized signal processing methods and reduce the rate of false discovery by means of tailored design of experiments and advanced statistical inference.
 Second, as regularly mentioned in the scientific literature, pre-clinical studies suffer from an lack of reproducibility.
 Here again our experience in statistics contributes considerably to improve the reproducibility of conclusions with innovative design of experiments and new analytical strategies.
 Third, given there are several drug products that are potential candidates, PharmaLex experts propose to de-risk the decision-making process using Bayesian statistics to evaluate the predictive probability of success and supporting optimal portfolio management.
 Indeed what matters the most is to evaluate the chance for a potential drug product to succeed instead of examining if a past study was successful or not.

-- Innovative Bayesian methods to optimize clinical trial design
+Innovative trial design

-- Bayesian Meta-analysis of multiple clinical trials
+- Seamless clinical trials

 - Interactions with different regulatory bodies

-- PK/PD analysis
+- Non-compartmental pharmacokinetic (PK) analysis

 Biomarkers play a crucial role in the era of precision medicine.
 The Biomarkers, EndpointS and other Tools (BEST) glossary explains a biomarker as a defined characteristic that is measured as an indicator of normal biological processes, pathogenic processes, or responses to an exposure or intervention, including therapeutic interventions.
 Molecular, histologic, radiographic, or physiologic characteristics are types of biomarkers.
 Applications of biomarkers are being utilized in basic biomedical research and medical product development.